top of page

 Colored Lights

-The ball was now perfectly communicating the main mechanic of the game!
+The ball now effectively telegraphed the main mechanic to the players.

 REVEAL